Enum Element

 fn get_specialized_cost( &self, grove_version: &GroveVersion, ) -> Result<u32, Error>

 Get tree cost for the element.
-For NonCounted and NotSummed,
+For NonCounted, NotSummed, and

-delegates to the inner element and adds 1 byte for the wrapper
+NotCountedOrSummed, delegates to the inner element and adds 1

 §impl ElementDecodeExtensions for Element